How Assuming I’m Selfish Helped My Relationships

 A lot of things get said on social media that don’t amount to much.
 But every once in a while, you come across an idea that sticks with you and changes your perspective.

-That happened to me when I stumbled across a tweet by Tim Keller, a pastor who leads a thriving church of over 5,000 people in New York City—a place not exactly known for being selfless.
+That happened to me some years back when I stumbled across a tweet by the late Tim Keller, a pastor who led a thriving church of over 5,000 people in New York City.
 His words resonated deeply, and judging by the thousands of retweets, I wasn’t the only one:

 Although I’m not married, the idea struck a chord.
 After all, every relationship—whether it’s with friends, family, coworkers, or a spouse—is affected by how selfishly (or selflessly) we choose to behave.